May 07, 2021

-The exact manner that all the above mentioned and additional factors fit together in the puzzle to cause CVS is still unknown.
+The exact manner that all the above mentioned and additional factors fit together in the puzzle to cause CVS is still unclear.
 Research is ongoing to determine the cause and underlying mechanisms that result in CVS.

 Cyclic vomiting syndrome affects females somewhat more often than males (55:45).
-It most commonly occurs in children between the ages of three and seven, although it can begin at any age, from early infancy through to old age (73 is the oldest).
-Because it is not recognized or misdiagnoses as stomach flu, a correct diagnosis is often delayed for many years.
+It most commonly occurs in children between the ages of three and seven, although it can begin at any age, from early infancy through to old age (73 is the oldest reported).
+Because CVS it is sometimes not recognized or misdiagnosed as stomach flu, a correct diagnosis is often delayed for many years.
 Although CVS is found more often in children, it is being recognized with greater frequency in adults.
 The incidence of CVS is unknown, although it is not rare.
 Two studies in Scotland and Australia have suggested that as many as 2% of all Caucasian school-aged children suffer from CVS.
 However, researchers believe the disorder is underdiagnosed, making it difficult to estimate its true frequency in the general population.
-CVS was first described in the medical literature in 1806 in French, and 1882 in English.

 A diagnosis of cyclic vomiting syndrome may be suspected based upon a thorough clinical evaluation with the identification of characteristic findings.
-The diagnostic criteria are currently based upon the consensus criteria of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition and the Rome IV Committee.
+Diagnostic criteria are currently based upon the consensus criteria of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition and the Rome IV Committee.
 The determination of CVS can only be made after other causes of recurrent vomiting have been ruled out.
 There is no “test” to prove the presence of cyclic vomiting syndrome, although the presence of urine ketosis early in an episode may be helpful.
-A variety of tests of may be used to rule out other, more common, causes of recurrent nausea and vomiting, including an upper gastrointestinal radiograph.
+A variety of tests of may be used to rule out other causes of recurrent nausea and vomiting.
+In particular, it is important to rule out a physical/structural blockage of the intestines, including malrotation, with an upper gastrointestinal series of radiographs.
+Standard blood chemistries testing is important to detect abnormal levels of sodium and potassium (electrolytes) and well as pancreatitis (lipase).